Capyton/capy-cloud-backend/README.md

 - Copy `.env.template` to `.env` and fill it with your data
 - Run `docker-compose up -d` to start the project

+If you want to get your public IP for `.env` file, you can run `./get-public-ip.sh`

 ## Endpoints

 ### Swagger